pfenninglab/cnn_pipeline/README.md

 3. Create a `wandb` account: [signup link](https://app.wandb.ai/login?signup=true)

  NOTE: `wandb` account usernames cannot be changed.
-I recommend creating a username like `<name>-cmu`, e.g. `csestili-cmu`, in case you want to have different accounts for personal use or for other future workplaces.
+I recommend creating a username like `<name>-cmu`, e.g. `hharper-cmu`, in case you want to have different accounts for personal use or for other future workplaces.

 During account creation, you will be asked if you want to create a team.
-You do not need to do this.
+You do not need to do this, so skip it if you're able to.
+If wandb doesn't let you skip, then create a team named after your username, or any team name you prefer.

 4. Log in to `wandb` on `lane`:
 ```